-Day students must not bring valuables or large sums of money to school.
+Day students should not bring valuables or large sums of money to school.
 If it is necessary to do so, we recommend leaving such items in the Business Office safe until the end of the day.
-Lockers are provided in the gym and Hume Hall for storage of books, athletic equipment, and other supplies.
+Lockers are provided in the Pigott gym and Steers Center for storage of books, athletic equipment, and other supplies.
 Canterbury does not assume responsibility or carry insurance for the loss of personal property due to theft, fire, or other catastrophe.
 Parents are advised to maintain insurance on all personal possessions.